FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

     Then you should also have added the equality query `results.material.structural_type=bulk`.

     Most columns seem much more uniform now.
-    This was to be expected for "Dimensionality", since we explicitly enforced homogeneity, but the effects also affect "Entry type", "Crystal system" and "Space group symbol".
+    This was to be expected for "Dimensionality", since we explicitly enforced homogeneity, but "Entry type", "Crystal system" and "Space group symbol" are also affected.
     Even "Comment" seems to be following a repetitive format.
     Most importantly, the formulae only vary in metal contributions.
     These definitely look like MOFs.
-    You can verify by opening the _entry overview_ of a row by clicking the arrow (`->`) right from all the metadata.
+    You can verify this by opening the _entry overview_ of a row.
+    Just click the arrow (`->`) right in the entries list.
-    To return, just use your browser's "go back" function.
+    To return, use your browser's "go back" function.

 For machine-learning, a **dataset** should be **homogeneous** across its entire setup, safe for the variables that we are interested in.
 Most of the data on NOMAD is _Density Functional Theory_ (DFT), with some GW and classical forcefields.